-The Screening Of Ekta Kapoor's Mentalhood Will See The Presence Of Real Mothers, Blogger Mommies Too
+Ekta Kapoor's Mentalhood Screening Will Be Attended By Real Mothers And Blogger Mommies!

 The upcoming ALTBalaji and ZEE5 show titled Mentalhood shows the crazy adventures a mommy goes through in her everyday life.
-The screening of the show is all set to take place on 6th March 2020 in Mumbai which will see the presence of the entire cast along with the who’s who of the industry.
-The makers this time, keeping things a little different have decided to have some special guests invited - real-life mothers as well as blogger mommies at the event.
+The screening of the show is all set to take place on 6 March 2020 in Mumbai which will see the presence of the entire cast along with the who’s who of the industry.
+The makers this time, keeping things a little different have decided to have some special guests invited - real-life mothers as well as blogger mommies at the event - ahead of International Women's Day 2020.

 Coming all together as one, those in attendance at the star-studded evening will be celebrating motherhood and womanhood, together.
 It's surely going to be all laughs and emotions in the air.
 Karisma Kapoor is all set to make her debut in the digital space with the show.